boxuancui/DataExplorer/cran-comments.md

 ## Notes
-I have addressed the 2 NOTES in the Check Results page, i.e.,
+I have addressed the NOTE in the Check Results page regarding missing package anchors.
+In addition, I have updated all .r file extensions to .R for consistency with R naming conventions.

-* Missing `obj` definition
-* `LazyData` is specified without a `data` directory

-In addition, I have fixed the invalid URL note from the previous submission.

 ## Test environments
 GitHub Actions: